HoxelDraw/4DO-Specification/README.md

 Vertex Texture Coordinates are **OPTIONAL**.

-A Vertex Texture Coordinate is denoted using the `vt` keyword, followed by 3 floating point numbers, denoting the i, j, k components of the texture coordinate.
+A Vertex Texture Coordinate is denoted using the `vt` keyword, followed by 3 floating point numbers, denoting the u, v, w components of the texture coordinate.

 Texture Coordinate values **SHOULD** be in the range [0,1].
 Values **MAY** be outside the [0,1] range, but it is up to the application to decide how to handle values outside this range.

-#### Example
+#### Examples
 ```
 vt 0.25 0.75 0.1